FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/include-scripts.md

 ---

-The following section shows a boilerplate for including FACT-Finder Web Components in your website. `custom-elements-es5-adapter.js` and `webcomponents-loader.js` will load the required Polyfills minimized to the needs of the calling browser.
+The following section shows a boilerplate for including FactFinder Web Components in your website. `custom-elements-es5-adapter.js` and `webcomponents-loader.js` will load the required Polyfills minimized to the needs of the calling browser.

 Note that the [default-styles.css](https://github.com/FACT-Finder-Web-Components/ff-web-components/blob/release/3.x/dist/default-styles.css) within our dist folder is already bundled into `bundle.js` and hence is not required to be referenced on your page.
 It is only for reference.